runpod/docs/docs/serverless/workers/custom-worker.md

 - Set up your development environment.
 - Create a handler file.
-- Test your endpoint locally.
+- Test your handler locally.
 - Build a Docker image for deployment.
-- Deploy and test your endpoint on the RunPod console.
+- Deploy and test your worker on the RunPod console.

 ## Requirements